-Following the Business Combination, our management has significant requirements for enhanced financial reporting and internal controls as a public company.
+Our management has significant requirements for enhanced financial reporting and internal controls as a public company.
 The process of designing and implementing effective internal controls is a continuous effort that will require us to anticipate and react to changes in our business and the economic and regulatory environments and to expend significant resources to maintain a system of internal controls that is adequate to satisfy our reporting obligations as a public company.
-If we are unable to establish or maintain appropriate internal financial reporting controls and procedures, it could cause us to fail to meet our reporting obligations on a timely basis or result in material misstatements in our consolidated financial statements, which could harm our operating results.
+If we are unable to maintain appropriate internal financial reporting controls and procedures, it could cause us to fail to meet our reporting obligations on a timely basis or result in material misstatements in our consolidated financial statements, which could harm our operating results.
 In addition, we are required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal controls over financial reporting.
-This assessment needs to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting are complex and require significant documentation, testing, and possible remediation.
-Testing and maintaining internal controls may divert management's attention from other matters that are important to our business.
-Our independent registered public accounting firm is required to include an attestation report on internal control over financial reporting on an annual basis.
-However, while we remain an emerging growth company, we are not able to complet an initial assessment of our internal control over financial reporting on an annual basis.
-However, while we remain an emerging manner or with adequate compliance, our independent registered public accounting firm may not be able to certify as to the adequacy of our internal controls over financial reporting.
+This assessment needs to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
+The rules governing the standards that must be met for our management to assess our internal control over financial reporting, and possible remediation.

-Matters impacting our internal controls may cause us to be unable to report our financial information on a timely basis and thereby subject us to adverse regulatory consequences, including sanctions by the Securities and Exchange Commission, or SEC, or violations of applicable stock exchange listing rules, which may result in a breach of the covenants under existing or future financing arrangements.
+Matters impacting our internal controls may cause us to be unable to report our financial information on a timely basis and thereby subject us to adverse regulatory consequences, including sanctions by the SEC, or violations of applicable stock exchange listing rules, which may result in a breach of the covenants under existing or future financing arrangements.
 There also could be a negative reaction in the financial markets due to a loss of investor confidence in us and the reliability of our financial statements.
-Confidence in the reliability of our financial statements also could suffer if we or our independent registered public accounting firm continue to report a material weakness in our internal controls over financial reporting.
 This could materially adversely affect us and lead to a decline in the market price of our common stock.